 During the exhibition there will also be a guided tour with the authors, a panel discussion and a three-day photography master class by Niels Ackermann.

-The exhibition and educational programme are supported by the Swiss Council for Culture Pro Helvetia.
+The exhibition and educational programme are supported by the Swiss Arts Council Pro Helvetia.